rails/rails/guides/source/active_record_querying.md

 Client.where(:created_at => (Time.now.midnight - 1.day)..Time.now.midnight)
 ```

-This will find all clients created yesterday by using a +BETWEEN+ SQL statement:
+This will find all clients created yesterday by using a `BETWEEN` SQL statement:

 ```sql
 SELECT * FROM clients WHERE (clients.created_at BETWEEN '2008-12-21 00:00:00' AND '2008-12-22 00:00:00')